Luabee/PortalGun/README.md

 1. Spawn a portal gun in the spawn menu.
 2. Left/Right-click to shoot portals.
 3. Reload to remove all portals.
+4. To pick up an item, press E.
-4. If your portals don't look right on the other side, you need to enable r_novis.
+5. If your portals don't look right on the other side, you need to enable r_novis.
 To do this, you need to turn sv_cheats to 1, then turn r_novis to 1.
 This is done through the console.
 Google it.

 Credits:
 -------